SerumDDR/ysl-lawn-care/README.md

 # ysl-lawn-care
-YSL Lawn Care LLC – Professional Website
+YSL Lawn Care – Website
 Responsive business website for YSL Lawn Care LLC, featuring a modern front-end and a Node.js + Express backend to handle lead capture via contact forms.
 Designed with accessibility, scalability, and future deployment in mind.
 🚀 Overview
 This project is a full-featured small business site built for a Colorado-based lawn care company.
 It includes a complete front-end layout and a secure contact form backend using Node.js, Express, and Nodemailer.
 The website is built to scale, with modular HTML/CSS structure, backend email routing, and accessibility enhancements following WCAG 2.1 and Google Web Vitals.